What is Sickle Cell?

 Does Sickle Cell only affect black people?

 This is not true.
-Although it is more common in black people, it can occur in any racial group.
+Although it is more common in people of black heritage, it can occur in any racial group.

 Does Sickle Cell affect everyone the same?